For the 2018 Top 100 list, click here. The 2019 list will be out in May.

 V is for video conferencing

 When your company has seven locations spread across three states, gathering employees in one spot for a meeting can be expensive and complicated.
 Just ask Chris Senske, owner of Senske Lawn & Tree Care.
 For meetings, Senske was bringing employees into the corporate office in Kennewick, Wash., from offices as far as 700 miles away.
 Now, with telephone and video conferencing capabilities, he doesn’t have to.
-Employees from all of the company’s locations can stay put and participate in meetings and trainings online.
+Employees from all of the company’s locations can stay put and participate in meetings and

 W is for working smarter